Yahdun-Lim: East

+Assassination

 He received pleas for help from kings threatened by Shamshi-Adad's expansionist plans.
-But before Yahdunlim could move against Shamshi-Adad, he was assassinated in c.
+But before Yahdun-Lim could move against Shamshi-Adad, he was assassinated c.
 1798 BC by his possible son Sumu-Yamam, who himself got assassinated two years after ascending the throne.

-But according to William J. Hamblin, Yahdun-Lim was killed in a battle with Shamshi-Adad ca 1796 BC.
-Shamshi-Adad then assigned his son Yasmah-Addu to the lordship of Mari.
+According to William J. Hamblin, Yahdun-Lim was killed in a battle with Shamshi-Adad c.
+1796 BC.
+Shamshi-Adad then assigned his son Yasmah-Adad to the lordship of Mari.

 In the chaos that followed, Shamshi-Adad advanced and annexed Mari.
 The war ended in a defeat for Mari.

-Zimrilim, Yakhdunlim's son and heir, was forced to flee to Aleppo, where he would remain as an exile until Shamshi-Adad's death.
+Zimri-Lim, Yakhdunlim's son and heir, was forced to flee to Aleppo, where he would remain as an exile until Shamshi-Adad's death.

 Yahdul-Lim of Carchemish may also be sometimes referred to as Yahdun-Lim.